philippinespire/pire_cssl_data_processing/gazza_minuta/2nd_sequencing_run/README.md

 # Generic Data Processing Log

-Log to track progress through capture bioinformatics pipeline for the Albatross and Contemporary *spp* samples.
+Log to track progress through capture bioinformatics pipeline for the Albatross and Contemporary *Gazza minuta* samples from Hamilo Cove & Basud River.
+Second sequencing run (contains individuals sequenced in the first run as well as some new individuals).

 ---